 Dominic Bria fights up a ledge and into a turn on the uphill.
-Here we're headed UP the downhill race track.
+This section is often included as the downhill for the race loop, but is also a climbing route for the Barrel Trail.
 August 4, 2000.

-If you follow the route we describe below, you'll do 6.5 miles and about 1100 vertical.
-(Absolute altitude change is only 650 feet, but you'll drop practically back to the bottom again in the middle of the loop.
-But there are many different ways you can ride.
-Note that the official race loop can be hard to follow if it's not marked -- and you haven't regularly ridden the loop before.
+If you follow the counterclockwise route described below, you'll do 6 miles and about 800 vertical.
+(Absolute altitude change is only 400 feet, but you'll drop practically back to the bottom again in the middle of the loop.)
+But there are many different ways you can ride a "race loop."
+Because of branching trails and ATV tracks, an "official" race path can be hard to follow if it's not marked and you haven't regularly ridden the loop before.

 To the north are the red cliffs near Snow Canyon.